 Margaret A. Morris

-Margaret A. Morris, Partner in the Firm’s Philadelphia Office, brings more than 30 years of experience and knowledge to the various aspects of her practice.
+Margaret A. Morris, Partner in the Firm’s Philadelphia Office, brings more than 40 years of experience and knowledge to the various aspects of her practice.
 Ms. Morris works on a wide variety of utility and transportation matters at the state administrative and municipal agencies levels.
-She has extensive experience in customer complaints, service-related issues, siting applications, rail crossing and passenger and property motor carrier matters.
-She routinely represents regulated utilities and transportation companies before the Pennsylvania Public Utility Commission and Philadelphia Parking Authority.
+She has extensive experience handling utility customer complaints, service-related issues, rail crossing and passenger and property motor carrier matters.
+She routinely represents regulated electric, water and waste water utilities and transportation companies before the Pennsylvania Public Utility Commission and Philadelphia Parking Authority.

 As Chair of the firm’s Utility Group, Ms. Morris represents and advises clients on an ongoing basis in connection with legislative and regulatory developments affecting electric, gas, water and wastewater companies.
 Ms. Morris has an extensive background in the utility field, having worked at both the Michigan and Pennsylvania Public Service Commissions where she provided legal analysis and opinions, policy advice and strategic guidance with respect to the telecommunications, water, gas, waste water, motor carrier and energy sectors.